nikevelik/FMI-ARCADE-WEB/README.md

+2. # SHA256File Function Documentation

+    0. The `SHA256File` function serves as the main entry point for computing the SHA-256 hash of a file.
+It takes the file path as input, processes the file in 64-symbol blocks, and produces the final hash, which is then stored in the character array provided as the `dest` parameter.

+    1. Parameters

+        - `file` (const char*): The path to the file for which the SHA-256 hash is to be computed.
+        - `dest` (char*): A pointer to the destination character array where the resulting hash string will be stored.

+    2. Return Value

+        - `bool`: The function returns `true` if the SHA-256 hash computation is successful, and `false` under the following conditions:
+        - If the `dest` pointer is null.
+        - If the `file` pointer is null.
+        - If there is an issue with the SHA-256 file update process.
+        - If there is an issue with the finalization of the SHA-256 computation.
+        - If there is an issue converting the subhashes to a hash string.

+    3. Implementation Details

+        The function utilizes a series of variables to manage the file processing and hash computation:
+        - `dataBuffer`: A container for each 64-symbol block of the input file.
+        - `idxInBuffer`: Keeps track of the last iterated symbol in the block.
+        - `bitlen`: An array to keep track of the total bits iterated.
+        - `subhashes`: An array representing the sub-hashes, initialized with predefined values.

+        The function initializes the sub-hashes and proceeds to update them through the `SHA256FileUpdate` function, which processes the file in blocks.
+After the file is fully processed, the final SHA-256 computation is performed using the `SHA256Final` function.
+Finally, the resulting subhashes are converted to a hash string using the `subhashesToStr` function.

 2. subhashesToStr
     0. The `subhashesToStr` function is designed to convert an array of 8 subhashes, each represented as a 4-byte word, into a single hash string.
 The resulting hash string is stored in a character array provided as the `dest` parameter.
 The hash string is represented in hexadecimal format.
     1. Parameters